Best Native Grasses for Bird Cover and Beneficial Insects

 - Partial shade: river oats, bottlebrush grass

-- Shrubs add nesting structure and winter protection
+- Shrubs for nesting structure and winter protection

 Planting and Maintenance for Better Habitat

-The way you establish and maintain native grasses matters as much as the species you choose.
+How you establish and maintain native grasses matters just as much as which species you choose.
+Even excellent grasses can underperform if they are planted poorly or managed too heavily.

 Start with plugs or seed